Libanner/Libanner/README.md

 - @Libanner

-- Programming, Bushcraft, etc
-- Python
+- Python and C family of languages

-sc - itsleeban
-dc - libanali